Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Again, the Letter of Polycarp to the Philippians, dating to about 110 C.E., reads at 7:1, “For everyone who does not confess that Jesus Christ has come in the flesh is antichrist [cf. 1 John 4:2-3]; and whoever does not acknowledge the testimony of the cross is of the devil [cf. 1 John 3:8]; and whoever twists the sayings of the Lord to suit his own sinful desires and claims that there is neither resurrection nor judgment—well, that person is the first-born of Satan.”
 Of course, “the sayings of the Lord” come from the Gospels.
 Therefore, Polycarp was declaring a warning to anyone who would alter the Gospels.
 Some would argue that Polycarp was referring to oral traditions when he used the term “the sayings of the Lord” (τὰ λόγια τοῦ κυρίου), but this simply is not the case, since in the next verse he refers to these “sayings” (κυρίου) again and then quotes Matthew 6:13 and 26:41, where we find Matthew recording Jesus’ sayings.

-We could cite many more quotations from early church leaders about their concern for their integrity of the New Testament originals.
-However, we can see from our limited look at early Christianity’s view of the Scriptures that the New Testament books were placed on the same footing as the Hebrew Scriptures from the very beginning.
-When we look at the first three centuries of Christianity, we find that the manuscripts were prepared for Christians’ reading culture, who prioritized publishing and distributing a text that was accurate in content and reader-friendly.
-The Christian texts were prepared in such a way as to place the least demand on the reader to bring the Scriptures to a more diverse audience.
+We could cite many more quotations from early church leaders about their concern for the New Testament originals’ integrity.
+However, from our limited look at early Christianity’s view of the Scriptures, we can see that the New Testament books were placed on the same footing as the Hebrew Scriptures from the very beginning.
+When we look at the first three centuries of Christianity, we find that the manuscripts were prepared for Christians’ reading culture, who placed the highest priority on disseminating a text that was accurate in content and reader-friendly.
+The Christian texts were prepared in such a way as to place the least demand on the reader in order to bring the Scriptures to a more diverse audience.

 We can say that on the whole, the early church leaders valued the integrity of the original, and the scribes valued the integrity of the exemplars which they were copying.
 In fact, the high value placed on the integrity of the original ironically led to some erroneous changes because scribes were prone at times to correct what they believed to be mistakes within the sacred text.
 Many modern textual scholars will tell their readers that the early copying period was “‘free,’ ‘wild,’ ‘in a state of flux,’ ‘chaotic,’ ‘a turbid textual morass.”
 (Hill and Kruger 2012, 10) The truth was actually the opposite.
 The church leaders valued the originals above all else, and the scribes saw their exemplars as master copies of those originals and reverentially feared to make any mistakes.